Luexks/reassembly_modding_by_example/src/fragments.md

   Your browser does not support the video tag.
 </video>

+### Spiral
- - `SPIRAL`: bullets are evenly distributed within the spread angle.
+`pattern=SPIRAL`: bullets are evenly distributed within the spread angle.
 Needs `roundsPerBurst` and `burstyness` defined on base cannon bullets but only needs `roundsPerBurst` defined on fragments.
  ```lua
 	cannon={spread=pi*0.5,pattern=SPIRAL,roundsPerBurst=5,burstyness=0.5